brashanm/MtProgress/README.md

 ## How It's Built
 Mount Progress is meticulously crafted using Swift, SwiftUI, and Firebase technologies.
 The app employs a CRUD approach to facilitate the creation, retrieval, updating, and deletion of user data, ensuring a seamless and intuitive user experience.
 The successful integration of Firebase Auth, Storage, and Cloud Firestore culminates in a reliable and efficient fitness companion.

-## Get Started
-Embark on your fitness journey with Mount Progress.
-Whether you're a seasoned fitness enthusiast or just beginning your path to a healthier lifestyle, Mount Progress is designed to empower you every step of the way.